waldronlab/curatedMetagenomicData/inst/pipeline/README.md

 See within `curatedMetagenomicData_pipeline.sh` for requirements and settings.

-See within `curatedMetagenomicData_pipeline_allsamples.sh` for downloading and processing the samples included in the package (be aware this would take ages to be run on a single CPU).
+See within `curatedMetagenomicData_pipeline_allsamples.sh` for downloading and processing all the samples included in the package (be aware this would take ages to be run on a single CPU).